How Biden sparked a global uproar with nine ad-libbed words about Putin

 “There is within Biden’s comment a kernel of truth,” Rothkopf said.
 “Vladimir Putin can’t lay waste to a country, kill tens of thousands of civilians, commit serial war crimes and expect to be welcomed back into the community of nations.
 If Russia wants to be part of the community of nations, then they are going to have to produce change.”

-“The statement I think is naturally going to be a bit of lightening rod as it has already been,” he added.
+“The statement I think is naturally going to be a bit of lightning rod as it has already been,” he added.
 “It shouldn’t distract from the much more important speech, but it also wasn’t wrong.”

 Biden entered office with significant foreign policy experience and frequently touted his relationships with world leaders and ability to forge diplomatic compromise.